 Each child begins the school day with an individual greeting and a firm handshake from the class teacher.
 The atmosphere at the school is warm and supportive, and our standards and expectations are high.
 We encourage students to look for the best in themselves and in others in a manner that leads to a purposeful life.

-The Great Berkshire Waldorf School also offers a popular Waldorf-inspired summer day program for children entering Kindergarten through Grade 8.
+The Berkshire Waldorf School also offers a popular Waldorf-inspired summer day program for children entering Kindergarten through Grade 8.

 The affiliated Berkshire Waldorf High School continues the tradition of excellence in Waldorf education, welcoming and enabling students to complete their journeys through 12 grades in the Berkshires.